NETWAYS/notify_zammad/README.md

 A notification plugin for (mostly) Icinga which manages problems as Zammad tickets.

 This plugin opens/updates/closes Zammad tickets via the Zammad API.
+The user/token for this plugin needs at least the `ticket.agent` permission.

 Problem notifications will open a new ticket if none exists.
 The ticket will be in state `new`.
 If a ticket exists the plugin will add an article to the this ticket.